MfN-Berlin/BioCASe-Monitor-Service/README.md

     - run statements defined in `install/sampledata.sql`

 The following shell script `install/install.sh` does the job for an installation on linux.
-Maybe you are required to have sudoer's rights:
+You might be required to have sudoer's rights:

     #!/bin/bash
     # please edit these settings